 The global hair wigs and extension market is estimated to hit a revenue of $10 billion.
 Yes, that’s billion with a “b” and dollars with a “d.”
-You can make so much from starting a hair business in Nigeria.
-Of course, you know it’s not easy but that’s why you have our “how to start a hair business in Nigeria” guide to help you.
+You can make so much from starting a hair business.
+Of course, you know it’s not easy but that’s why you have our “how to start a hair business” guide to help you.

-In our article today, we will be demystifying the hair wig and extension business and walk you through a surefire way to make real money selling hair in Nigeria.
+In our article today, we will be demystifying the hair wig and extension business and walk you through a surefire way to make real money selling hair.

-To make this article resourceful to as many people as possible, we will be giving information that will help the budget entrepreneur begin a barebones hair business.
-You can then take this template and scale it up as it suits the scale of business you intend to run.
+To make this article resourceful to as many people as possible, we will be giving information that will help the budget entrepreneur begin a bare-bones hair business.
+You can then take this template and scale it up as it suits the scale of the business you intend to run.

 That said, welcome to class!